COVID 19 Response

 I was able to submit my written agreement request to my agent timely, but I’m concerned that my agent and insurance provider won’t be able to submit my request to RMA timely due to COVID-19 related issues.
-Will RMA still accept my written agreement request?For written agreement requests which required your submission to the agent by a deadline on or before December 31, 2020, RMA is allowing the insurance provider an additional 15 business days to submit completed written agreement requests to RMA.
+Will RMA still accept my written agreement request?For written agreement requests which required your submission to the agent by a deadline prior to July 1, 2021, RMA is allowing the insurance provider an additional 15 business days to submit completed written agreement requests to RMA.
 This gives the insurance provider a total of 30 business days after the producer deadline date.
-For example, for a written agreement request required to be submitted by a policyholder with a September 15, 2020, sales closing date deadline, the insurance provider would now have until October 28, 2020, to submit the completed written agreement request to RMA.
+For example, a written agreement request required to be submitted by a policyholder with a March 15, 2021, sales closing date deadline, the insurance provider would now have until April 26, 2021, to submit the completed written agreement request to RMA.

 I have been notified that I have a written agreement offer to review and sign by an expiration date to accept the offer.
 Due to COVID-19 related issues, I cannot currently review and sign the offer and am unsure if I will be able to by the expiration date.
 Will I lose the ability to accept the written agreement offer?